Note

 -

-Enter the User profile attribute name, which is the name used in your identity provider for the user group attribute.
-An exact match is required for the mapping to work.
+You can enter the name of the User profile attribute, the name used in your identity provider for the user group attribute.

 -